 As I promised at the end of last week’s post, here is part 2 of the Processed Food post – why processed food is bad for you.
 Because this is a big topic and it is very important to us at Dig Inn, we’ll be coming back to it frequently throughout the Food 101 series, but today I just want to talk about the two main drawbacks of processed food: what it lacks and the bad stuff that’s added to it.

 Through the excessive heating and cooling processes, which are required in order to give processed foods extended shelf lives, vital nutrients are greatly diminished.
 Blanching vegetables before they are packaged causes water-soluble vitamins like vitamin B to fall out.
 Milling grains for breads causes the husk to fall off, which stores most of the valuable nutrients.
 The examples go on and on.

 Nutrient destruction happens to all fruits and vegetables that are not freshly prepared – leaving your veggies in the fridge for several days will cause the same nutrient depletion.
-Processed foods also loose a great deal of their flavor as they are altered for longer shelf-lives, another downer.
+Processed foods also lose a great deal of their flavor as they are altered for longer shelf-lives, another downer.

 What this means is that if you’re eating processed foods, then you’re getting lots of empty calories – calories that come with few or no nutrients that your body needs.
 So either you’re not getting these nutrients, which is bad for your general health, or you need to eat a whole bunch of calories in order to get them.
 On the other hand, if you’re consuming “nutrient dense” foods (fresh foods that aren’t processed), then you can get all the nutrients you need with many fewer calories.